great-expectations/great_expectations/CONTRIBUTING_EXPECTATIONS.md

 ## Generate the Expectation validation checklist

-Before you submit your custom Expectation, you need to verify it meets the submission requirements.
-Great Expectations provides a checklist to help you determine if your custom Expectation meets the minimum requirements.
-Your custom Expectation must meet five of the listed requirements to qualify for submission.
+Before you submit your Custom Expectation, you need to verify it meets the submission requirements.
+Great Expectations provides a checklist to help you determine if your Custom Expectation meets the minimum requirements.
+Your Custom Expectation must meet the first five of the listed requirements to qualify for submission.

-To generate the Expectation checklist, add the `print_diagnostic_checklist()` instance method to your custom Expectation.
+To generate the Expectation checklist, add the `print_diagnostic_checklist()` instance method to your Custom Expectation.
 When the instance method runs, it returns results similar to the following:

 ```console
 ✔ Has a valid library_metadata object